ioBroker/ioBroker.hm-rega/README.md

 ## Changelog

+### 2.1.7 (2019-01-20)
+* (foxriver76) fixed the bug that all alarms of devices are in hm-rpc rfd instance or non existent if no rpc instance existed

 ### 2.1.6 (2019-01-20)
 * (foxriver76) update state when same value is set with another timestamp
 * (foxriver76) revert duty cycle script